Edmonton Neighbourhood Watch

 Edmonton Neighbourhood Watch:

-• Does not accept reporting of crimes or incidents.
+• DOES NOT accept reporting of crimes or incidents.

-• Does not record or keep records of incidents or crimes.
+• DOES NOT record or keep records of incidents or crimes.

-• Will not report crimes or suspicious activities to Edmonton Police Service on behalf of ENW members or the public.
+• WILL NOT report crimes or suspicious activities to Edmonton Police Service on behalf of ENW members or the public.

 Edmonton Neighbourhood Watch (ENW) is a passive crime prevention program that provides crime prevention information and programs.
 Please do not call or send emails about suspicious activities and/or crimes to ENW.
 They cannot and will not be addressed by ENW.
 Contact the Edmonton Police Service.